HellenTrotter/alx-system_engineering-devops/0x00-shell_basics/README.md

 11.Script listing all files in multiple directories in long format.
 12.Script that prints a type of file.
 13.Script creating a symbolic link.
+14.Script that copies HTML files that didnt exist in the parent of the working directory.